 Basmo structures your reading habits

-Becoming a more efficient reader starts with having healthy reading habits.
+Becoming a better reader starts with having healthy reading habits.
 That involves having diligently created and updated reading lists, reading every day, having a predetermined reading session length, and a reading schedule.

 Basmo can help you create and update your reading lists easily.